cosmo-sapien/bordoley.github.io/Resume.md

 An industrial designer with burning passion for beauty, invention, poetic meaning and connectivity in all (she creates).

 * A visionary with experience delivering projects on time with exceeded expectations.
-* Experience at top design agencies and innovative companies.
+* Experience at top design agencies and innovation oriented companies.
 * Obsessed with creating magical products in both their esthetic and utilitarian value: from research, to creation, to presentation.
 * Deep understanding of product design's best practices.
 * Believes in the necessity of combining engineering, design, social sciences, philosophy, poetry and art in one's work and one's life.